errorcodexero/fiddle/matthew/presidents/README.txt

 This program is intended to test knowledge of the presidents.

-Compiling:
+Compiling/Using the makefile:
-  Compile with "g++ presidents.cpp" -o "presidents.exe"
+  Compile with "make" and use "make clean" to delete the executable

 Running:
   Run with "./presidents" or "./presidents.exe"